GloriousRedLeader/uo-razor-enhanced/README.md

 **Character Stats** is a standalone tool that will have some details on character stats from item properties.
 Just bind it to a key and run it when you want to see all your properties like resists, HCI, SDI, etc. Note that it does get a little wonkie sometimes and you'll have to close and re-open your paperdoll.
 This script will tell you when it needs to be done (has something to do with item caching in the client / razor).
 You can find this at *fm_tools/CharacterStats.py*.

+**Shadowguard** script from Dorana.
+Just keeping a copy.
+This thing is amazing.
+Dear god.

 **Lootmaster** script from Dorana.
 Just keeping a copy for posterity.

 ### Credits